google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

 ### Test it

-- Reload your page and right-click on the workspace.
+- Reload your page and open a context menu on the workspace.
 You should see an option labeled "Help!
 There are no blocks".
-- Add a block to the workspace and right-click on the workspace again.
+- Add a block to the workspace and open a context menu on the workspace again.
 The **Help** option should be gone.

 ## Callback

-The callback function determines what happens when you click on the context menu option.
+The callback function determines what happens when you select the context menu option.
 Like the precondition, it can use the `scope` argument to access the Blockly component on which the context menu was invoked.

 It is also passed a `PointerEvent` which is the original event that triggered opening the context menu (not the event that selected the current option).
 This lets you, for example, figure out where on the workspace the context menu was opened so you can create a new element there.

-As an example, update the help item's `callback` to add a block to the workspace when clicked:
+As an example, update the help item's `callback` to add a block to the workspace when selected:

 ```js
     callback: function(scope) {